 You don’t want to wait until a hurricane is bearing down on your home to start removing unwanted vegetation.
 Check your local Yard Waste regulations.
 Do it before it’s too late.

 By waiting until the last minute to cut limbs and trim overgrown vegetation, you risk creating a larger hazard that might not be collected in time.
 Visit Waste and Recycling for more details.

 Gather supplies and prepare your emergency kit

-For hurricanes, it's recommended that you have a seven-day supply of food and water at the ready for everyone in your household.
-While that might seem like a daunting task, we've created a shopping list that can spread out that expense over several weeks.
+For hurricanes, it’s recommended that you have a seven-day supply of food and water at the ready for everyone in your household (scroll down for example food and water lists).
+While that might seem like a daunting task, we’ve created a shopping list that can spread out that expense over several weeks.

 |Day 1||Pop-Tarts, juice||Crackers, peanut butter, canned fruit, water and powdered drink mix||Ready-to-eat soup, crackers, water and powdered drink mix||Cookies|